Not the Cure for What Ails You: Alcohol and Anger

-Alcohol affects different people in different ways, but lowered inhibitions is a commonly experienced outcome.
-For some, this may allow repressed anger to bleed through a person’s normal restraint.
+Alcohol affects different people in different ways, but lowered inhibitions are a commonly experienced outcome.
+For some, this may allow repressed anger to bleed through a person’s typical restraint.

 Some people use alcohol as a coping mechanism to avoid painful feelings or thoughts.
-Blaming others for those troubles may follow as this also helps your loved one avoid accepting responsibility.
-Anger is often easier to observe than other emotions, so it might be masking other emotional responses to mental or physical trauma or other issues.
+Blaming others for those troubles may follow, as this also helps your loved one avoid accepting responsibility.
+Anger is often easier to observe than other emotions so that it might be masking different emotional responses to mental or physical trauma or other issues.

 Chemical changes in the brain occur with alcohol consumption that disrupts the normal regulation of feel-good chemicals and pain responses.
 As a person comes down from the alcohol high, he’s hit with a wave of discomfort that can lead to more alcohol use to deal with the feelings—developing a perpetuating cycle of anger and substance abuse.